mepushpendra/reactjs-interview-questions/README.md

 10. ### What is the difference between state and props?

     Both *props* and *state* are plain JavaScript objects.
 While both of them hold information that influences the output of render, they are different in their functionality with respect to component.
 Props get passed to the component similar to function parameters whereas state is managed within the component similar to variables declared within a function.
+Props are read-only its value can't be chnaged while state value can be altered using setState method.

 11. ### Why should we not update the state directly?